Patrick A. Malone, President

 Kathleen Nastri is a partner with Koskoff, Koskoff & Bieder, P.C. in Bridgeport, Connecticut.
 She works exclusively on behalf of plaintiffs and focuses her work on medical malpractice of injured patients.
 She was the first female president of the Connecticut Trial Lawyers’ Association, was past co-chair of its Continuing Legal Education Committee, and currently serves on its Board of Governors, Executive and Nominating committees.

-Kathleen is currently the President of the American Association for Justice, a fellow of the Connecticut Bar Foundation, American College of Trial Lawyers, International Academy of Trial Lawyers and a member of the Summit Council, American Board of Trial Advocates and the International Society of Barristers.
+Kathleen is the Immediate Past President of the American Association for Justice, a fellow of the Connecticut Bar Foundation, American College of Trial Lawyers, International Academy of Trial Lawyers and a member of the Summit Council, American Board of Trial Advocates and the International Society of Barristers.
 She has lectured extensively on personal injury and medical malpractice at local and national seminars.
 She received her law degree from the University of Connecticut, School of Law, graduating cum laude, in 1986.

 |Kathryn Clarke is a sole practitioner in Portland, Oregon, who specializes in appellate practice and consultation on legal issues in complex tort litigation.
 She served as President of the Pound Civil Justice Institute from 2011 to 2013, and is currently a member of its Advisory Committee.
 She is a member of the Oregon Trial Lawyers Association, and has been a member of its Board of Governors for over 25 years, serving as President from 1995 to 1996; in 2006 she received that organization’s Distinguished Trial Lawyer award.
 She is also a member of the Board of Governors of the American Association for Jus-tice.
 She was a member of the adjunct faculty at Lewis and Clark Law School, and taught a seminar in advanced torts for several years.
 In 2008 she served as a member of a work group on Tort Conflicts of Law for the Oregon Law Com-mission, which resulted in a bill passed by the 2009 legislature.
 She has served as member and Chair of Oregon’s Council on Court Procedures, and has been a member of the Oregon State Bar’s Uniform Civil Jury Instructions Com-mittee.|